OpenTasmania/oj-server/README.md

     * Update the system package lists.
     * Upgrade the system if required to ensure the latest packages are installed.
     * Tests to see if basic python3 capability is available, and if not install it.
+    * Install python3-apt, which is required for the AptManager module.

 ```bash
 sudo apt --yes update